 Dissertation Committee

 Before the end of the fourth semester of coursework, in consultation with their advisor, the student forms a dissertation committee of at least four members.
-Three of the committee members must be from the Mason graduate faculty.
-The fourth member may be from Mason or may be from outside the university provided that they hold a terminal degree in an appropriate field.
-The dissertation committee must be approved by the college's associate dean for student affairs.
+Details on dissertation committee formation can be found in the AP.6.10.5 section of this catalog.
+The dissertation committee must be approved by the college's associate dean for undergraduate and graduate student affairs.

 Program of Study